 The School District is self-insured with regard to unemployment compensation claims.
+In connection with this program, a self-insurance reserve has been established within the general fund by the School District.
 The School District accounts for claims within the general fund with expenses/expenditures and liability being reported when it is probable that a loss has occurred, and the amount of that loss can be reasonably estimated.
-The School District had no unemployment claims in the last two fiscal years.
+The School District had no unemployment claims in the past two fiscal years.